Get Going Guide (2026)

 You don’t need to master every statute.
 But you do need to know what each gauge on your dashboard means so you can steer with confidence.

-The Three Highways of Divorce
+The Three Gauges of Divorce

-Kids Highway: Best Interest Comes First
+Kids: Their Best Interest Comes First

 What Courts Look For

-• Stability of routines and home life
+• Stability that protects kids from constantly changing routines and home life.

 Custody Basics